Blockstream/gdk/docs/source/gdk-json.rst

 Validate Result JSON
 --------------------

+Returned from `GA_validate` to indicate the validity of the given JSON document.

 .. code-block:: json

   {
     "is_valid": true,
-    "errors": []
+    "errors": [],
+    "addressees": {}
   }

-:is_valid: True if the JSON is valid.
+:is_valid: ``true`` if the JSON is valid, ``false`` otherwise.
-:errors: If the JSON is not valid, a list of error strings.
+:errors: An array of strings describing each error found in the given document;
+         Empty if ``"is_valid"`` is ``true``.
+:addressees: If validating addressees, the given addressee elements with data
+         sanitized and converted if required.
+For example, BIP21 URLs are converted to addresses, plus amount/asset if applicable.